 Appalachian Grown Is Certified Local

-ASAP created Appalachian Grown certification as a tool to easily identify and find local food.
-Look for the logo on product labels and displayed at participating grocers, restaurants, and other businesses.
+ASAP created Appalachian Grown certification as a tool to find local food.
+Look for the logo on product labels and displayed at grocers, restaurants, and other businesses.
 When you see it, you know the product was grown or raised in the Southern Appalachians and that your purchase helps support the local economy.

 Find Local Food

 - Search for farms and businesses.
 ASAP’s Local Food Guide is the region’s definitive resource to connect with local farms and the farmers markets, grocers, restaurants, and retailers where you can buy local food.
-In the wake of the COVID-19 emergency, we have added search functions for online ordering, delivery, and pickup options.
+As a response to COVID-19, we have added search functions for online ordering, delivery, and pickup options.

 - Visit a market.
 There are more than 100 farmers markets in the region.

 - Find your farm share.
 Learn about Community Supported Agriculture (CSA).

 Buying local is about more than where we spend our dollars.
 It’s about supporting what we value in our community, such as fair pay, sustainable agriculture, healthy food, and strong local economies.

 Buying local supports a diversity of innovative and interdependent businesses that make it possible for communities to survive and thrive in both good times and bad.

 Strengthen Community Ties

 Purchasing products made or grown by our neighbors builds relationships that strengthen the economy while creating opportunities for greater civic engagement.